 Once an application document is received, it is reviewed by CDFW staff.
-Draft prospectuses are evaluated, and feedback is provided to the bank sponsor.
-In 2020, CDFW reviewed 3 draft prospectuses.
-Prospectus, bank agreement packages, and amendment documents have a two-part review process, first for completeness and then for acceptability.
+CDFW evaluates draft prospectuses and provides feedback to the bank sponsor.
+In 2021, CDFW reviewed 4 draft prospectuses.
+Prospectuses, bank agreement packages, and amendment documents each involve a two-part review process with the first being for completeness and the second being for acceptability.
 Documents may be deemed incomplete or complete.
-If a document is deemed incomplete, the bank sponsor will need to submit more information to deem the application complete.
-In 2020, CDFW deemed 10 documents complete and 9 acceptable.
-Two bank applications were withdrawn (a draft prospectus and bank agreement package) (Table 1).
+If a document is deemed incomplete, CDFW will notify the bank sponsor to submit more information before deeming the application complete.
+In 2021, CDFW deemed 10 documents complete and 4 acceptable (Table 1).
+Two bank applications were withdrawn (at the Prospectus stage).